Personal data

 - where processing is necessary for the provision of counselling (Schedule 1, Part 2, section 17, DPA 2018)

-- where processing is necessary for disclosing information to elected representatives (Schedule 1, Part 2, section 24, DPA 2018) - where information is shared with councillors on their request and where they are acting on behalf of a constituent
+- where processing is necessary for disclosing information to elected representatives (Schedule 1, Part 2, section 24, DPA 2018) (we provide information to an MP or councillor when it is needed for their official duties)

 - where processing is necessary for legal claims (Schedule 1, Part 3, section 33, DPA 2018)